 The best advice, of course, is to get insurance if you don’t have it.
 That’s easier said than done, though, particularly if you’ve had a heart attack and the doctor says that you need immediate cardiac surgery.
 It’s unlikely that you’ll be able to enroll in a health care plan while you’re being wheeled from the ER into the operating room.

-If you have to have surgery without insurance, many hospitals give patients who pay in cash a 30-35% discount.
-But even with a 35% discount, you could still end up being responsible for $80,000 or more in medical bills.
+If you have to have surgery without insurance, many hospitals give patients who pay in cash a 30-35 percent discount.
+But even with a 35 percent discount, you could still end up being responsible for $80,000 or more in medical bills.

 In order to reduce the cost of surgery, make sure to shop around.
 Fees will differ between facilities, surgeons, anesthesiologists, and pharmacies, even if they’re within the same region.
 Be sure to ask for a complete cost breakdown for your procedure or medications before choosing which providers you’ll use.